unicoderns/JSloth/docs/sphinx/source/config.rst

 config
 ---------------

-Object with custom configuration for each installed app.
+Object with custom configuration for each installed app, read the specific app documentation for more.